gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
 In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

-* The fifth element 'pub_key_enc' is a CBOR integer indicating the format of authentication credentials used in the OSCORE group identified by 'gname'.
+* The fifth element 'cred_fmt' is a CBOR integer indicating the format of authentication credentials used in the OSCORE group identified by 'gname'.
 It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
 Acceptable values denote a format that MUST  provide the public key as well as the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 The same considerations and guidelines for the 'pub_key_enc' element of 'sign_info' (see {{ssec-token-post}}) apply.

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter is given below.